EU REACH and UK REACH

 EU REACH is a European Union Regulation which came into force on 1 June 2008.

-REACH requires importers (or manufacturers) of substances into the EU market to pre-register and then register with the European Chemical Agency (for EU REACH) and Health and Safety Executive (for UK REACH) and ensure that all possible steps are taken to protect users from any hazards that might come from these substances.
+EU & UK REACH requires importers of substances into the EU & UK market to pre-register and then register with the European Chemical Agency (for EU REACH) and Health and Safety Executive (for UK REACH) and ensure that all possible steps are taken to protect users from any hazards that may result from these substances.

-Importers (manufacturers) that haven`t pre-registered their substances will not be able to import them into EU in quantities of above 1 tonne per year from 1 January 2009.
+Importers who have not pre-registered & subsequently registered their substances will not be able to import them in quantities of above 1 tonne per year into either jurisdiction (EU/UK).

-Lipmann Walton has pre-registered all relevant substances that we are trading or intend to trade.
-As our customer you can be assured that we will fully comply with this EU regulation.
+As our customer you can be assured that we will fully comply with both of these regulations.
 If you have any questions regarding either UK REACH or EU REACH please do not hesitate to contact us.